-5.16 We recognise that safeguarding against radicalisation and extremism is no different to safeguarding against any other vulnerability in today's society.
+5.17 We recognise that safeguarding against radicalisation and extremism is no different to safeguarding against any other vulnerability in today's society.

-At Archbishop Runcie CE First School we will ensure that:
+At Archbishop Runcie CE First School, we will ensure that:

-- Through training, staff, volunteers and governors have an understanding of what radicalisation and extremism is, why we need to be vigilant in school and how to respond when concerns arise. - There are systems in place for keeping pupils safe from extremist material when accessing the internet in our school by using effective filtering and usage policies. - The DSL has received Prevent training and will act as the point of contact within our school for any concerns relating to radicalisation and extremism. - The DSL will make referrals in accordance with Local Channel procedures and will represent our school at Channel meetings as required. - Through our curriculum, we will promote the spiritual, moral, social and cultural development of pupils.
+- Through training, staff, volunteers and governors have an understanding of what radicalisation and extremism is, why we need to be vigilant in school and how to respond when concerns arise. - In our school there are systems in place for keeping pupils safe from extremist material when accessing the internet, by using effective filtering and appropriate usage policies. - The DSL has received Prevent training and will act as the point of contact within our school for any concerns relating to radicalisation and extremism. - The DSL will make referrals in accordance with Local Channel procedures and will represent our school at Channel meetings as required. - Through our curriculum, we will promote the spiritual, moral, social and cultural development of pupils.

-6. RECORDS AND INFORMATION SHARING
+SECTION 6.
+RECORDS AND INFORMATION SHARING

-- 6.1 If staff are concerned about the welfare or safety of any child at our school they will record their concern on the agreed reporting form (Appendix J).
+- 6.1 If staff are concerned about the welfare or safety of any child at our school they will record their concern on the agreed reporting form (Appendix M) or log information on the school's CPOMS system.
 They should ensure that the form is signed and dated.
-Any concerns should be passed to the DSL without delay. - 6.2 Any information recorded will be kept in a separate named file, in a secure cabinet and not with the child's academic file.
+Any concerns should be passed to the DSL without delay. - 6.2 Any information recorded will be kept on CPOMS and not with the child's academic file.

 These files will be the responsibility of the DSL.
-Child protection information will only be shared within school on the basis of 'need to know in the child's interests' and on the understanding that it remains strictly confidential. - 6.3 Child protection information will only be kept in the file and this file will be kept up to date.
+Child protection information will only be shared within school on the basis of 'need to know in the child's interests and on the understanding that it remains strictly confidential.

+- 6.3 Child protection information will only be kept in the file and this file will be kept up to date.
 Records of concern, copies of referrals, invitations to child protection conferences, core groups and reports will be stored here.
-All our safeguarding files will include; a chronology, contents front cover and will record significant events in the child's life. - 6.4 When a child leaves our school, the DSL will make contact with the DSL at the new school and will ensure that the child protection file is forwarded to the receiving school in an appropriately agreed manner.
-We will retain evidence to demonstrate how the file has been transferred; this will be in the form of a written confirmation of receipt from the receiving school and/or evidence of recorded delivery.
+All our safeguarding files will include; a chronology, contents front cover and will record significant events in the child's life. - When a child leaves our school, the DSL will make contact with the DSL at the new school and will ensure that the child protection file is forwarded to the receiving school in an appropriately agreed manner.
+We will retain evidence to demonstrate we have acted accordingly when dealing with safeguarding matters and how the file has been transferred; this may be in the form of electronic records via CPOMS audit features or a written confirmation of receipt from the receiving school and/or evidence of recorded delivery.
 Where a parent elects to remove their child from the school roll to home educate, the school will make arrangements to pass any safeguarding concerns to the Local Authority.
+We comply with GDPR requirements when sharing information.

-7. WORKING WITH PARENTS & CARERS
+SECTION 7.
+WORKING WITH PARENTS & CARERS